-Approximately 70% of our portfolio of 15 year fixed-rate coupon mortgage securities, and 38% of our 30 year fixed-rate coupon mortgage securities, contain only loans with principal balances of \$85,000 or less.
+As of June 30, 2004, approximately 70.5% of our portfolio of 15 year fixed-rate coupon mortgage securities, and 40.2% of our 30 year fixed-rate coupon mortgage securities, contain only loans with principal balances of \$85,000 or less.
 Because of the low loan balance on these mortgages, we believe borrowers have a lower economic incentive to refinance and have historically prepaid more slowly than comparable securities.

-We had approximately \$72.0 million of cash on hand as of March 31, 2004.
+We had approximately \$88.9 million of cash and cash equivalents on hand as of June 30, 2004.